ana-alves-santos/CRM/README.md

 ## 📝 Description

-BitScope is a clean dashboard built to practice working with APIs.
+dashboard built to practice working with APIs.

 <p align="">